Reducing Diesel Emissions: Green Energy Institute

 Former State Senator Jackie Dingfelder facilitated a panel of elected officials including Multnomah County Chair Deborah Kafoury, Metro Councilor Sam Chase, State Senator Michael Dembrow, and State Representative Rob Nosse, who discussed previous and continued attempts at diesel regulation, the political and funding challenges, and the need for continued pressure on our government bodies to act Multnomah County issued a full report here.

 The Green Energy Institute develops comprehensive, effective strategies to further the transition to a 100% renewable energy grid.
-It is part of Lewis and Clark Law School’s Environmental, Natural Resources, and Energy Law Program and provides analyses and recommendations to hasten the energy transition by strengthening existing policies, eliminating barriers, and promoting innovative and ambitious new strategies to support renewable energy deployment across the region.
+It is part of Lewis & Clark Law School’s Environmental, Natural Resources, and Energy Law Program and provides analyses and recommendations to hasten the energy transition by strengthening existing policies, eliminating barriers, and promoting innovative and ambitious new strategies to support renewable energy deployment across the region.